iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#061] This time we will definitely make them feel our rage.md

 I will make sure you don't go home in one piece tonight

 **Tracix**<br>
 Dude, calm down.
-From what I heard, the admins are already on-site
+From what I heard, the admins are already on\-site

 **PopKorn**<br>
 Tonight's NNN headlines should be quite exciting \*Grabs popcorn\*